• Skip to primary navigation

 • Take broccoli in a bowl, add all other ingredient to the broccoli.
 Mix well.
 Drop this in hot oil and fry till golden.
 Strain and set aside.

-• Heat 1 tsp of oil in a frying pan.
+• Heat 1 teaspoon of oil in a frying pan.
 Add in ginger, garlic and onions, saute for a min.
 Add in green chillies and saute again.
 Sprinkle in salt and pepper.
 Add in the fried broccoli and toss.
 Finally add spring onion and mix.
 Serve.

 Nutrition